rbawden/MVA_2024_SL/Course_#4/Quiz-answers+comments.md

 2. What is the main source of bias in MT models?

 - ✅ The data on which they were trained.
-   - This is the main source of bias - a model will learn to reproduce (or exaggerate) statistical tendencies in the data.
+   *- This is the main source of bias - a model will learn to reproduce (or exaggerate) statistical tendencies in the data.*
 - ❌ The algorithms used to train them.
 - ❌ Human evaluation.

 3. Why might a smaller subword segmentation vocabulary be better for low-resource language pairs?

 - ❌ There are fewer words to be covered, so it is not useful to have a bigger vocab.
+   - *There are fewer words in the training data, but that does not mean that the language has fewer words that need to be covered.*
 - ✅ There are fewer words to train on, so it is beneficial for generalisation and reducing the problem of unknown words.
   - *In general, when there is less data, it can be useful to choose a smaller subword vocabulary, which results in a higher degree of segmentation.
 There are fewer words in your training data, but you can hope that you have a better coverage (particularly of rare or unseen words) if you have more subwords.*
 - ❌ There is not enough parallel data to train a good quality tokeniser.
+  - *A tokeniser can be trained on monolingual data - it does not have to be parallel.*

 4. Which of these is a criticism of the BLEU metric?